genejike/DEVOPS-PROJECT/AWS-PROJECTS/03_MERN_STACK_IMPLEMENTATION/Project-3.md

 Cascading Style Sheets (CSS)
 ## Step 1
 ### Create AWS Account
-In order to complete this project, you will need an AWS account and a virtual server with Ubuntu Server OS.
+- In order to complete this project, you will need an AWS account and a virtual server with Ubuntu Server OS.
-Sign in to AWS free tier account and create a new EC2 Instance of t2.nano family with Ubuntu Server 20.04 LTS (HVM) image.
-Remember, you can have multiple EC2 instances, but make sure you STOP the ones you are not working with at the moment to save available free hours. create security group and key pair
+- Sign in to AWS free tier account and create a new EC2 Instance of t2.nano family with Ubuntu Server 20.04 LTS (HVM) image.
+- create security group and key pair
-When you create your EC2 Instances, you can add Tag "Name" to it with a value that corresponds to a current project you are working on – it will be reflected in the name of the EC2 Instance.
+- When you create your EC2 Instances, you can add Tag "Name" to it with a value that corresponds to a current project you are working on – it will be reflected in the name of the EC2 Instance.
 ![Alt text](images/aws-setup.png)
-Remember, you can have multiple EC2 instances, but make sure you STOP the ones you are not working with at the moment to save available free hours.

 # BACKEND CONFIGURATION
-open your (windowsterminal or gitbash or powershell or your preferred choice ) ensure your in the downloads folder
+- open your (windowsterminal or gitbash or powershell or your preferred choice )
+- ensure your in the downloads folder
 `cd Downloads`
-connect to your aws instance
+- connect to your aws instance
 ![Alt text](images/aws-instance-connect.png)

-Run the `chmod 400 <key-pair-file> to ensure your key is not publicly viewable and connect through your public DNS
+- Run the `chmod 400 <key-pair-file> to ensure your key is not publicly viewable and connect through your public DNS

 ![Alt text](images/ubuntu-connect.png)

--Update ubuntu
+- Update ubuntu
 `sudo apt update`

 ![Alt text](images/ubuntu-update-3.png)

--Upgrade ubuntu
+- Upgrade ubuntu
 `sudo apt upgrade`

 ![Alt text](images/ubuntu-upgrade-4.png)

--Let’s get the location of Node.js software from Ubuntu repositories.
+- Let’s get the location of Node.js software from Ubuntu repositories.

 `curl -fsSL https://deb.nodesource.com/setup_18.x | sudo -E bash -`

 ![Alt text](images/nodejs-location.png)

--Install Node.js on the server
+- Install Node.js on the server

 `sudo apt-get install -y nodejs`

 ![Alt text](images/node-install2-7.png)
-The command above installs both nodejs and npm.
+- The command above installs both nodejs and npm.
 NPM is a package manager for Node like apt for Ubuntu, it is used to install Node modules & packages and to manage dependency conflicts.
 Verify the node installation with the command below

 `node -v`

-Verify the node installation with the command below
+- Verify the node installation with the command below

 `npm -v`

 ![Alt text](images/node-verify-and-mkdir-todo8.png)

 ### Application Code Setup
-Create a new directory for your To-Do project:
+- Create a new directory for your To-Do project:

 `mkdir Todo`

-Run the command below to verify that the Todo directory is created with ls command
+- Run the command below to verify that the Todo directory is created with ls command

 `ls`
-TIP: In order to see some more useful information about files and directories, you can use following combination of keys ls -lih – it will show you different properties and size in human readable format.
+TIP: In order to see some more useful information about files and directories, you can use following combination of keys ls -lih
+– it will show you different properties and size in human readable format.
 You can learn more about different useful keys for ls command with ls --help.

 Now change your current directory to the newly created one: